adinashby/starter-transactional-web-project/README.md

 Also, include a document explaining task distribution between team members.

-Please submit a clone of your project and the GitHub link on Lea.
 You can include everything except the "node_modules" folder so it fits within the limits for uploading.